florae123/taxi-simulator-lab/README.md

-# Bluemix Hands-on Lab for IoT
+# Bluemix Hands-on Lab for IoT Creating a Taxi-Simulartor

+In this Lab you will create a **Taxi-Simulartor** for IoT.
+This Taxi-Simulator will create sample data for a Data Analytics part, in one of the following Hands-on Labs.

+**Functionality:**

+1. The simulator will create different Taxi devices inside the Watson IoT Platform.
+2. You can choose the count of the taxis you want create.
+3. A created taxi will simulate speed and geolocation and the created data will be stored in a database.

-This Lab Contains the steps to setup:
+**This Hands-on Lab Contains the steps to setup:**

-* A sample for Taxis which do sending their speed and location information.
+* A simulator for Taxis, which do sending their speed and location information.
 * Setup the IBM Watson IoT

-In the Lab you will use in IBM Bluemix:
+**In the Hands-on Lab  you will use in IBM Bluemix:**

 * The **Node-RED Starter** _Boiler Template_ with contains a **Cloudant DB** and a **Node.JS Server**.
-* We will add additional Nodes into the Node-RED instance [Node-RED Dashboard Node](https://flows.nodered.org/node/node-red-dashboard) and [Node-RED Virtual IoT Device Node](https://www.npmjs.com/package/node-red-contrib-iot-virtual-device)
+* You will add additional nodes into the Node-RED instance [Node-RED Dashboard Node](https://flows.nodered.org/node/node-red-dashboard) and [Node-RED Virtual IoT Device Node](https://www.npmjs.com/package/node-red-contrib-iot-virtual-device)
 * The **Watson IoT Service**
-* A **Object Store Database**
+* The **Object Store Database**

-## 1 Setup the needed Application and services
+# 1 Setup the needed Application and services

+In the part of the Lab you will setup and configure the environment, we will use for you Taxi-Simulartor.

 ### 1.1 Setup and configure Node-RED

 1. Logon to your Bluemix Account and seach in catalog for Node-RED.
 You will find the **Node-RED Boiler Template** and click on the icon.
 ![Node-RED Boiler Template](images/01_Node-RED_Starter.jpg)

 2. Now you can see the which application and services will be create.
-Give the application and route a name like taxi-simulartor-[YOUR-UNIQUE-NAME].
+Give the application and route a name like **taxi-simulartor-[YOUR-UNIQUE-NAME]**.
 Here you can find the **Cloudant DB** and the **Node.JS Server** and **press create**.
 ![Node-RED Boiler Template Configuration](images/02_Node-RED_Starter_Setup.jpg)

 3. After this step select the **Visit App URL** to get to the Running Node-RED instance on the Node.JS Server.